alvin0/git-mew-vscode-extension/README.md

 2. Click the sparkle icon (✨) in the Source Control panel, or run the command `git-mew: Generate Commit Message`.
 3. Git Mew will analyze your changes and generate a commit message.
 4. Review and commit!

+#### Reviewing Staged Changes
+1. Stage your changes in Git.
+2. Click the eye icon (👁️) in the Source Control panel, or run the command `git-mew: Review Staged Changes`.
+3. A webview will open.
+Select your preferred LLM provider, model, and output language.
+4. Click **"Generate Review"** to get AI-powered analysis of your staged changes.
+5. Review the suggestions and insights before committing.

 #### Generating a Code Review or MR Description
 1. Ensure you have committed your changes to your feature branch.